ethaaalpha/multilayer-perceptron/README.md

 > $A \odot B$ mean product term to term [ ](https://en.wikipedia.org/wiki/Hadamard_product_(matrices)) and $A \cdot B$ or $AB$ mean matrix product

 ## Multilayer perceptron
-Once you conceptualize your single perceptron (neuron), you have multiples of them.
+Once you conceptualize your single perceptron (neuron), you can have multiple of them.
 Indeed having multiples neurons can be helpful to solve non-linear problems.
 Our objective will be to construct layers of neurons that will pass informations to the next layer until they reach the last layer and have the output.
 This phase will be defined by the **forward progagation**, representing data going from left to right.
 Then we will need our model to learn, so depending on the output of our last layer.
 We will adapt each layer of our model to make it better.